Celebrating 10 years in business, Len joins us to recount the foundation story of The Depanneur.

 Len Senater 43:13

-it was, it was made possible because the place that I took over this horrible corner store was really cheap at a crazy old landlord.
+it was made possible because the place that I took over this horrible corner store was really cheap at a crazy old landlord.
 And the place was a shithole.
 But the rent was really low.
 And because it

 Qasim Virjee 43:28